atbcb/usab-uswds/news/_posts/2025-05-01-u-s-access-board-to-hold-town-hall-meeting-in-new-orleans.md

 title: U.S. Access Board to Hold Town Hall Meeting in New Orleans
 date: 2025-05-01
-excerpt: The U.S. Access Board will hold a public town hall meeting on Wednesday, July 9 from 9:00 – 11:30 p.m.
+excerpt: The U.S. Access Board will hold a public town hall meeting on Wednesday, July 9 from 9:00 – 11:30 a.m.
 (CT) at the New Orleans Marriott Hotel, 555 Canal Street, New Orleans, LA.
 Presidentially appointed Access Board members and representatives from other federal member agencies will be present to hear from the local community about the state of accessibility in